 Even though the National Park Service discourages it, it is possible to hike from the South Rim to the South Rim in one day.
 But this is not a decision to be made lightly.

 The entire round-trip hike is 16.5 miles with a massive descent at the beginning and nearly a mile of elevation gain at the end.
-So far, this is the most challenging day hike that we have done (even more difficult than Half Dome in July).
 This is a long hike with a huge amount of elevation changes.
 During the summer months, this becomes a very dangerous hike.

 Tyler and I did this hike in December.
 It was a very pleasant 52°F, perfect weather for hiking.
 We did not have to battle soaring temperatures which made this much more enjoyable.